tercen/starter_guide/documentation/Introduction.md

 Each setting has a tooltip icon (?) with information on how to set parameters.

 Find and set the following parameters.
-> xlab to Patient Group
+> xlab to Patient Group.
-> ylab to Cell Type
+> ylab to Cell Type.
-> title to Mean and SD Graph
+> title to Mean and SD Graph.
-> theme to classic
+> theme to classic.

 Press the **Run** Button.